Mr Johann Go

 Equality International ethics and global justice Refugees and migration Rights and justice Normative theory

 I am an MPhil Student in Political Theory.
 My academic interests lie broadly in moral and political philosophy.
-My current interests are in the broad area of global justice, particularly normative questions related to global health and migration.
+My current interests are in the broad area of global justice, particularly normative questions related to global health and distributive justice.
+I am currently supervised by Professor Jonathan Wolff.

 Prior to joining the Department as an MPhil Student, I was Provost's Scholar in Philosophy (2018) and Academic Visitor in Political Theory (2019) at Worcester College, University of Oxford.
 I hold a Bachelor of Arts (Philosophy and Politics) and a Bachelor of Health Sciences (Public Health) from the University of Auckland, New Zealand.

-I am passionate about research and outreach, and have published peer-reviewed journal articles in a number of topics, as well as several pieces about philosophy in the mainstream media.
+I am passionate about research and outreach, and have published several peer-reviewed academic journal articles on a number of topics, as well as several pieces about philosophy in the mainstream media.

 Rhodes Scholarship (2019) - University of Oxford